 Prayer

-Rejoice always, pray without ceasing, give thanks in all circumstances; for this is the will of God in Christ Jesus for you. —1 Thess.
+Rejoice always, pray without ceasing, and give thanks in all circumstances; for this is the will of God in Christ Jesus for you. —1 Thess.
 5:16–18

 As a community, before all else, we are called to root ourselves in a life of prayer.
 Jesus modelled a life of prayer, and his followers have been instructed to pray without ceasing.
 The Emmaus Community thus commits to being immersed in prayer which is both personal and collective, active and contemplative.